kesiev/bubu/README.md

     <p><img src="markdown/bubu.png"></p>
 </div>

 It speaks Italian with a very high-pitched voice... but it has some defective pronunciation that is quite common _in some puppets_.
 Many words have the same sound so it's hard (and fun) to translate its words into Italian.
+So, I've put together a translator from Italian to Bubu to help you understand them - or to speak like them.
+It's not accurate but it mostly does the job.

 ## The project